facebook/memlab/website/docs/getting-started.md

 - **revert(final)** - this is when we perform the back/reverse action.
   In this example, it is going back to the home page.

-Continue [reading here](./guides/01-detached-dom.mdx) on how to debug the memory leak traces reported by memlab.
+Continue [reading here](./guides/01-detached-dom.mdx) for how to debug the memory leak traces reported by memlab.

-Click [here](./how-memlab-works.md) if you would like to learn how memlab detects memory leak.
+Click [here](./how-memlab-works.md) if you would like to learn how memlab detects memory leaks.